Where To Eat In Borough Market

 Rambutan

-Ideal for sampling superb Sri Lankan food at London’s hottest new opening…
+Ideal for sampling superb Sri Lankan food at one of London’s best recent openings…

 Image via Rambutan Instagram

-Following the success of both that pop-up and her cookbook, Shanmugalingam’s debut restaurant features a menu filled with punchy, spice-forward dishes, whether it’s in the already iconic creamy coconut, lemongrass and pandan dal or the piquant, pert, powerful red curry with prawn and tamarind, which hails from Sri Lanka’s north.
+Rambutan’s menu reads beautifully, filled with punchy dishes that celebrate ingredients sourced from both Sri Lanka and Borough Market, creating a synergistic sense of place and time, of locality and authenticity, whether it’s in the already iconic creamy coconut, lemongrass and pandan dal or the piquant, pert, powerful red curry with prawn and tamarind, which hails from Sri Lanka’s north.
 We’re big fans of her cashew curry; a luxuriously creamy, marvellously nutty affair, and a lesson in Sri Lankan cuisine’s mastery of texture.

 Address: 10 Stoney St, London SE1 9AD